savageszz/yUnreal/README.md

 # Me

-What's up, I am Unreal (he/him), and I am a back-end dev, usually using TypeScript and JavaScript in NodeJs environment.
+What's up, I am Unreal (he/him), and I am a back-end dev, usually using [TypeScript](https://www.typescriptlang.org/) (and JavaScript) in NodeJs environment, I've also experimented with [Kotlin](https://kotlinlang.org/) a bit of [Rust](https://www.rust-lang.org/) 🦀.
 I've been developing stuff for a considerable amount of time, usually doing things related to the Discord API.

-## Recently
+## Recently...

 Here is a brief summary of my personal projects and projects I participate in: